 Few business owners have ever achieved the cross-functional collective management that many have long yearned for and attempted to construct in order to create processes that spur market expansion.
 The two reasons for this failure are frequently:

-- Less rigorous transformation management process.
+- A less rigorous transformation management process

 4. Sales & Operations Planning RESULTS: Find, Measure, and Manage Results Throughout Your Supply Chain

 For individuals looking for enhanced outcomes from the S&OP process, the book Sales & Operations Planning outcomes is a condensed and well-written resource.
 In addition to strategies for carrying out an S&OP process, the author uses specific ideas for cost savings and financial gains to manage and measure results at every level.